substack/html-version-spec/readme.markdown

 * rel - "signature" (required)
 * href - external resource where the detached signature data can be found
-* identity - whitespace-separated list of public keys allowed to sign updates.
-See the identities section below.
+* integrity - See the integrity section below.

 The content of the signature payload at `href` depends on the cryptographic algorithms in use.
 Base64 is recommended to avoid binary encoding issues.